noonie2k/vc/README.md

 `cd vc`

 `./makeLinks` - This will create symlinks in your HOME dir and checkout the initial Vundle plugin for vim and then open vim and install the other bundles.
-Make sure you've removed your existing `.vimrc` and `.vim/`

 Key Mappings
 ------------